Blotch3D/Blotch3D/README.md

 the above steps for that platform.
 Or if that doesn't work, look online for instructions on creating a project for that platform.

-### Source code structure:
+### Development pattern:

 All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware platforms require it (like OpenGL etc.).
 Its best to assume all Blotch3D and MonoGame objects should be created and accessed in that thread.

-When you instantiate a class derived from BlWindow3D, it will create the 3D window and make it visible, and create a single thread that we'll call the "3D thread".
-(This pattern is used because MonoGame uses it.
+You must instantiate a class derived from BlWindow3D.
+It will create the 3D window and make it visible, and create a single thread that we'll call the "3D thread".
+This pattern is used because MonoGame uses it.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
 But instead of overriding MonoGame's Initialize, LoadContent, Update, and Draw, you override Blotch3D's Setup, FrameProc, and FrameDraw from BlWindow3D.
-Other "Game" class methods and events can still be overridden, if needed.)
+Other "Game" class methods and events can still be overridden, if needed.

 Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods, because those methods are automatically called by the 3D thread.
-Also, see below for information on how another thread can queue a delegate to the 3D thread.
+Other threads can also queue a delegate to the 3D thread (see below).
 A single-threaded application does everything in those overridden methods.
-Details follow:

 Although it may apparently work in certain circumstances or on certain platforms, do not have the BlWindow3D-derived class constructor create or access any 3D resources, or have its instance initializers do it, because neither are executed by the 3D thread.
-Initialization of persistent 3D resources is typically done in the Setup method, but you are welcome to do it in the FrameProc or FrameDraw methods, as well.

-When you override the Setup method it will be called once when the object derived from BlWindow3D is first created.
-You might put time-consuming initialization of persistent things in there like graphics setting initializations if different from the defaults, loading of persistent content (models, fonts, etc.), creation of persistent BlSprites, etc. Do not draw things in the 3D window from the setup method.
+The 3D thread calls the Setup method once at the beginning of instantiation.
+You might put time-consuming initialization of persistent things in there like graphics setting initializations if different from the defaults, loading of persistent content (models, fonts, etc.), creation of persistent BlSprites, etc. You wouldn't want to put drawing code in the Setup method, for several reasons.

-When you override the FrameProc method it will be called once per frame (you control frame period with BlGraphicsDeviceManager.FramePeriod).
-You can put code there that should be called periodically.
-This is typically code that must run at a constant rate, like code that implements smooth sprite and camera movement, etc. For a single-threaded application, this is also where you put your application code.
-Do not draw things in the 3D window from the FrameProc method.
+The 3D thread calls the FrameProc method once per frame (you control frame period with BlGraphicsDeviceManager.FramePeriod).
+For single-threaded applications this is where all application code resides, except the actual drawing code.
+For multi-threaded applications, this is where all application code resides that does anything with 3D resources.
+You wouldn't want to put drawing code in the FrameProc method, for several reasons.

-When you override the FrameDraw method, the 3D thread calls PrepareDraw just before calling FrameDraw once per frame, but more rarely if CPU is being exhausted.
+The 3D thread calls the FrameDraw method every frame, but only if there is enough CPU.
+Otherwise it calls it more rarely.
 This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-For more efficiency in a single-threaded application that may exhaust the CPU, you can put the periodic code here that should be executed periodically, instead of in FrameProc.
-But then it should adjust itself to account for variations in period.
+Additionally, if you are developing a single-threaded application that will be very subject to exhausting its thread, then you can also put the application code here, rather than in FrameProc, as long as the code adjusts itself to account for variations in period.

 If you are developing a multithreaded app, then when other threads need to create, change, or destroy 3D resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to EnqueueCommand or EnqueueCommandBlocking.
 Those methods make sure the code is done by the 3D thread sequentially at the end of the next FrameProc call.
-If anything needs to be conveyed back to app threads, you can create thread-safe queues for that as well.
-For example, user input to the 3D window may need to be conveyed to other threads in a multi-threaded application.

-If you are developing a multithreaded app, be sure to follow the protocols for multithreading: For a 64-bit app on 64-bit hardware, accessing a reference or primitive data type is naturally thread safe.
+Of course, follow multithreading rules if you are developing a multi-threaded application: For a 64-bit app on 64-bit hardware, accessing a reference or primitive data type is naturally thread safe.
 That is, any single primitive type 64-bits long or less, like a reference (which is a pointer), floating point value, integer, etc.,